nhtlongcs/clip-as-a-service/README.md

 _CLIP-as-a-service_ finds its application in various domains, including:

-ReID (Person Re-identification): _CLIP-as-a-service_ can be used to extract embeddings for person images, enabling accurate re-identification of individuals across different camera views.
+**ReID (Person Re-identification)**: _CLIP-as-a-service_ can be used to extract embeddings for person images, enabling accurate re-identification of individuals across different camera views.

-Image Retrieval: _CLIP-as-a-service_ facilitates image retrieval tasks by extracting embeddings that capture semantic similarities between images.
+**Senabtuc Content Retrieval**: _CLIP-as-a-service_ facilitates image retrieval tasks by extracting embeddings that capture semantic similarities between images.
 This enables efficient retrieval of relevant images based on a query image.

 ## Conclusion